-Did you know that car insurance companies consider many different factors when underwriting your policy?
+Did you know car insurance companies consider many different factors when underwriting your policy?
 Some of these factors you can’t control and other factors you may have limited control over whether or not you can easily change them.
 To learn a few of these factors and ways you can lower the costs of your monthly car insurance premiums, keep reading.

 1. Your Driving History

 Your driving history contains information about the number of tickets you’ve received and how many car accidents you’ve incurred over the last several years.
-Needless to say drivers with numerous speeding tickets, infractions and car accidents will pay more in monthly premiums than drivers who have very few tickets and accidents.
+Needless to say drivers with numerous speeding tickets, infractions, and car accidents will pay more in monthly premiums than drivers who have very few tickets and accidents.
 In order to control this factor, you’ll want to improve your awareness while you drive and obey all traffic laws.

 2. How Many Claims You’ve Filed Recently

 Car insurance companies typically look at your claims history over the last three years.
 If you’ve filed a claim every year for the last few years, you’ll likely pay more in premiums than someone who hasn’t filed any claims or only filed one claim in three years.
 While you do have to file a claim if you damage someone else’s property with your car or get into a collision with another driver or pedestrian, you can choose to pay small amounts of damage from your own pocket, like accidentally backing your car into your own mailbox or garage.

 To insurance companies, your credit score indicates the number of financial resources you may have available to pay for damage to your vehicle.
 If you have a low credit score, car insurance companies assume you have no savings or financial resources to pay for vehicle damage, which means you’ll be more likely to file a claim for any amount of damage that is over your deductible amount.
 For this reason, drivers with poor credit scores often pay more for coverage.